pat/thinking-sphinx/v4/deltas.md

 To set this up in your web application, you need to do **three** things:

-1. Add a delta column to your model
+1. Add a delta column (with a database index) to your model
 2. Turn on delta indexing for the index
 3. Stop, re-index and restart Sphinx.